yigitsezer/Gallery-Interface/README.md

 ## As of 26.01.21

 This should be a clean new repo without any commits.
-I have removed server credentials and replaced with localhost placeholders, edit them in the Main.java
+I have removed server credentials and replaced with localhost placeholders, edit them in the Main.java.
+After the project is graded and done with I will remove the written report link as well.
 ```
     static String SERVER = "jdbc:mysql://localhost:3306/database";
     static String USER = "admin";